million12/docker-logstash-forwarder/README.md

 Make sure you edited your forwarder.conf to send data to your logstash server.
 Edit IP.
 By Default IP is set to localhost.

+---

+**Sponsored by** [Typostrap.io - the new prototyping tool](http://typostrap.io/) for building highly-interactive prototypes of your website or web app.
+Built on top of TYPO3 Neos CMS and Zurb Foundation framework.